Jack Arkinstall

-Jack Arkinstall (May 1920 in Australia – 1976) was an Australian tennis player.
+Jack Arkinstall (8 November 1925 – 25 May 2000) was an Australian tennis player.
+He was a semi-finalist at the 1962 U.S. Pro Tennis Championships.
+He was active on the ILTF World Circuit from 1946 to 1958, then on the Pro Tennis Tour until 1962, and won 60 amateur and professional singles titles.

+Career

 Arkinstall came from a poor family, however his father laid a private tennis court on the property of the family farm.
 He was asked in 1959 by tennis promoter Jack Kramer to become a professional tennis player.
 He was about the same age as two other Australian players, Bill Sidwell and Dinny Pails.

 Amateur

+He played and won his first title at the Northern Rivers Championships in 1946.
 Arkinstall had a lengthy amateur tennis player, and traveled the world.
 He won numerous matches and international tennis tournaments, however never reached the top of his country.
-At Wimbledon, he reached the fourth round in 1953 when he was in the fifth set against in his compatriot Ken Rosewall, whom he had lost against previously.
+At the Wimbledon Championships he reached the fourth round in 1953 when he was in the fifth set against in his compatriot Ken Rosewall, whom he had lost against previously.
 At Wimbledon in 1954 Arkinstall lost in the first round against the eventual champion, Yugoslav Jaroslav Drobny.
 He competed again in 1955 at Wimbledon, this time reaching the third round to fall against Drobny.
 At Wimbledon in 1956, Arkinstall lost to the eventual semifinalist, American Ham Richardson.
 In his last appearance at Wimbledon 1957, he lost in the first round in a large defeat against the Brit Mike Davies.

 He never won the Australian Open Championships or any other Grand Slam tournament.
 Once he played against Rosewall in his professional career and lost narrowly in the final, fifth set.
 Arkinstall broke through late into international tennis.
 In 1950, when he was thirty years old, he played his first international tennis tournament.
 In 1954, Arkinstall won in the final against the number one player from India Ramanathan Krishnan.
 He won the Yugoslavian Championships that year against the number one Yugoslav Jaroslav Drobny.
 In 1954 he won the All India Hard Court Championships in Madras, and again in 1956.
 In an indoor tournament India Krishnan revenged himself by winning the final against Arkinstall.
 In 1956 Arkinstall played the Nation Cup for his country - he lost the men's doubles match with Lew Hoad against his Italian opponents Guiseppo Merlo and Orlando Sirola (numbers two).
+He won his last amateur title and the 1957 Bochum International.
+He played his final amateur event at the 1957 Wimbledon Championships.